-Azealia Banks Roasts “Wild’N Out” For “Making Her Cry,” Nick Cannon Responds
+Azealia Banks Roasts ‘Wild’N Out’ For ‘Making Her Cry,’ Nick Cannon Responds

 Azealia wrote that she felt persecuted because the cast of Wild’N Out made fun of her, but if she made fun of Nick Cannon’s lupus, she would be “the bad guy of the year.”

-Cannon took to his own Instagram to respond: “Don’t you hate it when you create your own storms but forget your umbrella?”
+Cannon took to his own Instagram to respond, “Don’t you hate it when you create your own storms but forget your umbrella?”

 He then added various hashtags that implied Azealia Banks did, in fact, bring this upon herself, with #Karma being the most brutal of all the hashtags.